The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Main result

-We now use the results of the previous sections to assess the performance of realistic codes and to compare their qualitative behavior to that of our bounds.

-First, we consider a scenario with $K=8$ transmit and $N=16$ receive antennas employing QPSK modulation at each antenna.
-Coding and modulation are set up in a conventional bit-interleaved coded modulation (BICM) scheme, with a small random interleaver separating the code and the modulation.
+We conclude this section by a comparison in Figure~\ref{fig:Pe_n_simu} of the theoretical results against practical codes.
+We specifically consider a scenario with $K=8$ transmit and $N=16$ receive antennas employing QPSK modulation at each antenna.
+Coding and modulation are set up in a conventional bit-interleaved coded modulation (BICM) scheme, with a random interleaver separating the code and the modulation.
 At the receiver, we employ a non-iterative demodulation scheme, with a MAP MIMO demodulator based on a full code book enumeration.
-We consider short LDPC codes and take as an example the rate $1/2$ code used in the WiMAX standard \cite{wimax}.
+We consider short LDPC codes and take as an example the rate $1/2$ code used in the WiMAX standard \cite{wimax}, corresponding to a coding rate in nats $R=\log(2)$.
 This code is a quasi-cyclic irregular repeat-accumulate (IRA) LDPC code where the accumulator is slightly modified to ease the encoding circuit.
-The code is constructed from a $12\times 24$ large protograph with the permutations being $S\times S$ cyclically shifted identity matrices.
-This code is intended for relatively small adaptable block length.
-The block length adaptation is performed by changing the dimension $S$ (also called lifting factor) of the permutation matrices and by adapting the shifts accordingly.
-The parameter $S$ can be chosen to take $19$ discrete values between $24$ and $96$, allowing for code blocks ranging between $n'=576\,$ bit and $n'=2304\,$ bit, corresponding to a range of $n=n'/K/2\in \{36,\ldots,144\}$ channel uses.

-Note that the performance could be slightly improved by employing iterative decoding and demodulation, i.e., including the MIMO demapper within the decoding loop \cite{BRI04}.
-We however do not take this additional loop into account as the expected performance gains are relatively small with short code (and thus interleaver) lengths under the given setup.
-Furthermore, the decoding complexity is largely increased by the multiple executions of the demodulator.